 Response bias results from problems in the measurement process.
 This usually happens when surveys are poorly constructed, most prominently containing leading or socially desirable questions.
 Read more about Response Bias and how to overcome it in a recent post.
 Click Here to Read More

-The viewpoint of the researcher can consciously or subconsciously creep into the survey design.
+The viewpoint of the researcher can consciously or subconsciously creep-in when they create a poll.
 This can be very subtle, but all researchers have points of view and very often it can affect the purity of the survey.
 Writing great questions is an art that requires a great amount of work, practice, and help from others.
 We have identified some of the common pitfalls in creating a great questionnaire.
 Click Here to Read More

 Coverage bias occurs when the population of a survey sample is incomplete.
 This is extremely prominent in political polling.
 People in populated areas are much easier to reach than people in rural areas.
 Another example is that up until the last election cycle, a significant amount of surveys were conducted using landline phones.
 Individuals and families without a landline phone, which includes cell phone only users were not eligible members of the population.
 This leads to a major chunk of the population not being represented.
 This could be very likely, as many post election polls show a higher than expected turnout of evangelical voters.